ibinti/ibi-the-watch-cat/md/ibi.md

 This is **bold** and this is *timid*.

 - ibi ibi on the watch - what do you see?
-- remain calm use llm
+- remain calm use ai